Very simply, it is a wise thing to do.

 - Evaluation of the client’s needs, goals, dreams or aspirations

 Any successful master plan begins with a total assessment of the client’s current situation.
-A thorough understanding the component of the charateristics in making the best outcome services EHS water damage mission viejo and comprehension of the client’s current conditions will often, in itself, begin to suggest some master planning solutions to a client’s predicament.
+A thorough understanding the component of the characteristics in making the best outcome services and comprehension of the client’s current conditions will often, in itself, begin to suggest some master planning solutions to a client’s predicament.

 Listening to the client is an important first step.